Sponsors or training hosts of professional development activities in Vermont are a critical part of the professional development system.

-- Use Instructors in the Instructor Registry
+- Use only use Instructors in the Instructor Registry

 - sign an agreement with Northern Lights to confirm the partnership